-This may sound obvious, or even cliche, but it is easier said than done.
+This may sound obvious or even cliche, but it is easier said than done.
 Don't place expectations on yourself that you may not be able to live up to.
 Whenever possible, try not to set timetables on when elements of your life (like work or other activities) will be back to 'normal'.
-Don't put pressure on yourself or allow others to pressure you into feeling like you should be 'over' the loss.
+Don't pressure yourself or allow others to pressure you into feeling like you should be 'over' the loss.
+This may feel like the opposite of a resolution because it's far from goal oriented, but really, being kind to yourself may be the best New Year's resolution a griever can make.

-3. Engage in one hobby or activity that makes you feel good: I will stop short of preaching about the importance of exercise.
-I think we hear a lot about exercise resolutions and frankly, you may not be in the mood.
-However I will say that exercise does wonders for your mental and physical health, so if the hobby you chose involves physical activity then 10 bonus points for you.
-That being said, any hobby that you find enjoyable can be beneficial to your mental health.
-Hobbies can provide us with all of the following:
+True, exercise does wonders for your mental and physical health, so if the hobby you enjoy involves physical activity, then ten bonus points for you.
+But that said, any hobby that you find enjoyable can be beneficial to your mental health.
+Hobbies can provide you with all of the following:

 - An escape

-- An outlet for negative energy
+- An outlet for difficult thoughts and feelings

 - An excuse to have alone time